PyJobShop

 List of processing modes of tasks.

 The constraints of this problem data instance.
-Default is no constraints.

 The objective function.
 Default is minimizing the makespan.